 However, this time, I found the terrain easy, pleasant and totally manageable – even on snowshoes!
 One of the nice things about White Grass is that the trail grooming takes some of the exertion out of snowshoeing.
 When you snowshoe on fresh, unpacked powder, the shoes do keep you aloft on the snow — but only to a degree.
 In fresh powder, you sink down and a certain level of ‘slogging’ is required.
 At White Grass, most of the trails are packed and machine-groomed.
 There are usually a pair of cross-country ski tracks worn into the snow, and then smooth packed trail alongside.
 As snowshoers, we’re careful to stay off of the ski tracks, as the blades on the bottom of shoes can easily chew up the established tracks.

 Walking the trail system at White Grass was so fun!
-I won’t go into details about our route since it’s already been described so thoroughly.
 As Adam mentioned, I smiled the entire way!
 I loved chatting with other people we met along the way.
 I was enthralled by the gorgeous, snow-draped scenery.
 I had a blast hand-feeding the chickadees at the warming up.
 I have a slight phobia of flying things (bad experience with a bat and several moths over the years), so at first I looked away and closed my eyes as the chickadees fluttered down.
 But after a few landings, I opened my eyes and watched the birds perch.
 When they land, they are weightless; the only thing you feel is a slight pinch from their gripping feet.
 One chickadee sat on my hand long enough to eat several seeds.
 So fun!

 When we made it to the summit of Bald Knob, I stood in awe of the beautiful, snowy valley laid out before me.
 The wind was whipping and clouds were moving in, so we didn’t stay long.
 The walk down went by so quickly — all downhill.
 We were back at the main lodge within an hour.